khe-le/khe-le/README.md

 ### About Khe ✍️

-👩🏻‍💻 A computer science major at Connecticut College.
-Currently exploring opportunities to broaden my knowledge on software engineering and robotics.
-I have found that nothing satisfies me more than meeting new people, building relationships, solving problems, and contributing to the world through technology.
+👩🏻‍💻 Khe is a computer science major at Connecticut College in New London, CT.
+She is currently seeking opportunities to broaden her knowledge on software engineering and robotics.
+She has found that nothing satisfies her more than solving problems, growing from her failures, and taking on unconventional challenges.

-- 🔭 I’m currently working on WebRTC
+- 🔭 She's currently working on WebRTC
-- 👯 I’m looking to collaborate on Computer Vision projects
+- 👯 She's looking to collaborate on Computer Vision projects
-- 💬 Ask me about anything !
+- 💬 Ask her about anything !
 - 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I'm running a small cookie business🍪!
+- ⚡ Fun fact: She's running a small cookie business🍪!